26 Free Things to Do in Lake Tahoe in Summer & Winter

 Built in 1929, Vikingsholm is styled in Scandinavian design.

-In the summer, you can tour the insides of the mansion and its 38 rooms.
+In the summer, you can tour the mansion and its 38 rooms.

 Sugar Pine Point State Park

-Surrounded by thick forests of juniper, fir, pine, and aspen, Sugar Pine Point State Park is another place to go for summer activities in Lake Tahoe.
+Surrounded by thick juniper, fir, pine, and aspen forests, Sugar Pine Point State Park is another place to go for summer activities in Lake Tahoe.

 The area is a popular campground with amenities like restrooms and picnic tables.